BarryRogerG/se_project_react/README.md

 2. Check that port 3001 is not being used by another application
 3. Try stopping and restarting both servers
 4. Verify the API is working by visiting: http://localhost:3001/items
+5. Ensure `db.json` exists in the root directory with the correct `items` array structure

 ## API Configuration